Dastardi/Dastardi.github.io/aboutme.md

 ---

 ### Who am I?
-I'm a 20-year old computer science and philosophy student at Northeastern university.
+I'm a 20-year old computer science and philosophy student at Northeastern University.
 When I'm not studying or working I write music, play frisbee, and read just about anything I can get my hands on.
-I love to travel, and take every opportunity I get to go somewhere new!
+I love to travel, and take every opportunity I can to go somewhere new!

 ### What do I do?